interep-project/reputation-service/README.md

 ### Semaphore groups

-Get the list of group ids:
+Get all the InterRep groups:

 ```
 /api/groups